What You Get From a Land Survey

 The first step in buying or selling land is usually ordering a survey.

 A survey ensures that a piece of property is, in fact, exactly how it’s listed on paper.
 The survey is used to help lenders determine if it’s safe to loan funds for a land purchase.
 If you’re in a cash deal, you may not need a survey, but it’s always a best practice.
 You don’t want to get a bad deal!

 Your surveyor compiles deliverables in a few ways.
-The surveying field crew visits the piece of land and locates corners, improvements, and any other indications of occupation on the land, such as fence lines.
+The surveying field crew visits the piece of land and locates corners, property boundaries, improvements, and any other indications of occupation on the land, such as fence lines.